What You Need to Know About Win-Win Negotiations

 First, ask why the price is too much, then listen carefully as the buyer explains their objection.
 Once they finish, ask permission to understand the issue thoroughly.

-“I think the reason you’re still looking for a solution is that because you purchased a product from [competitor] that differs from our product because [x, y, z reasons].”
+“I think the reason you’re still looking for a solution is that you purchased a product from [competitor] that differs from our product because [x, y, z reasons].”

 Cherrypicking